 Physical and mechanical methods used in pest management include trapping, barriers and physical destruction.
-Mass trapping i.e. the placement of several traps in the field to capture beetles seems impractical to manage CSFB in the absence of effective baits (sex/aggregation pheromones or attractive host plant volatiles).
-Various other non-synthetic options such as silicates/rock-dusts have been tested against OSR pests (Daniel et al. 2013; Faraone and Hillier 2020) but not CSFB as far as we are aware.
+Mass trapping, that is, the placement of several traps in the field to capture beetles seems impractical to manage CSFB in the absence of effective baits (sex/aggregation pheromones or attractive host plant volatiles).
+Various other non-synthetic options such as silicates/rock-dusts have been tested against OSR pests (Daniel et al., 2013; Faraone & Hillier, 2020) but not CSFB as far as we are aware.